-Zidjian is one of the many young queer artists today who embrace their gender identity and refuse to conform, and he couldn’t be more right.
+Zidjian is one of the many young queer artists today who embrace their gender identity and refuse to conform, and he couldn’t be any more right.
 Why do we have to stay in a box?
 What’s wrong with creating something entirely new altogether?

 It’s hard to be young and even harder to be queer in the Philippines.
-Although the Philippines is dubbed as one of the most LGBTQ-friendly Asian countries, what may come off as acceptance is, in reality, just tolerance.
-Young LGBTQ+ Filipinos have a heightened risk of “adverse physical and mental health outcomes, including depression, anxiety, substance use, and suicide,” according to the Human Rights Watch.
+Although the Philippines is dubbed one of the most LGBTQ-friendly Asian countries, what may come off as acceptance is, in reality, just tolerance.
+Young LGBTQ+ Filipinos have a heightened risk of “adverse physical and mental health outcomes, including depression, anxiety, substance use and suicide,” according to the Human Rights Watch.
 Queer people are prominent figures in comedy and entertainment, but their rights are easily neglected.
 We are far from the LGBTQ+ friendly nation the statistics imply.

 Androgynous, bright and unafraid.
 Proud to be who they are.
 This may be weird for others, but this is the future of Filipino queer culture.

 Zidjian is a well-known makeup artist.
 By day, he serves neatly brushed brows and an overall glow.
 By night, he transforms into his fierce drag persona Bambi, with straight hair a la Naomi Campbell and full-on mug that’s beat for the gods.
 He is empowered by Azealia Banks, strippers and other strong, confident women.
 Short, brown and proud, Zidjian exudes an air of confidence both as his drag persona and as himself.